MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 Take the **msixmgrSetup.msi** and deploy and install it onto your Windows Device.

-If you would like to create your own MSI Core msi to support MSIX as an installer on your devices follow the steps below.
+If you would like to create your own MSIX Core msi to support MSIX as an installer on your devices follow the steps below.

 ## Using the Command Line
 The executables can also be manually deployed to a Windows 7 SP1 or higher machine without using the MSI setup project.
 Place the msix.dll and msixmgr.exe in the same location.